Goleta, California: 19th and 20th centuries

 The Goleta Valley was a prominent lemon-growing region during the late 19th and early 20th centuries, and was largely agricultural.
 Several areas, especially the Ellwood Mesa, were developed for oil and natural gas extraction.
-In the 1920s, aviation pioneers started using portions of the Goleta Slough that had silted-in due to agriculture to land and takeoff.
+In the 1920s, aviation pioneers started using portions of the Goleta Slough that had silted in due to agriculture to land and takeoff.
 As former tidelands, the title to these lands was unclear.
 Starting in 1940, boosters from the city of Santa Barbara lobbied and obtained federal funding and passed a bond measure to formally develop an airport on the Goleta Slough.
-The necessity for an airport – or at least a military airfield – became more apparent after a Japanese submarine shelled the Ellwood Oil Field in 1942.
+The necessity for an airport, or at least a military airfield, became more apparent after a Japanese submarine shelled the Ellwood Oil Field in 1942.
 This was one of the few direct-fire attacks on the U.S. continent during WWII.
-The Marine Corps undertook completion of the airport and established Marine Corps Air Station Santa Barbara on the site of the current airport and University of California, Santa Barbara campus.
+The Marine Corps undertook completion of the airport and established Marine Corps Air Station Santa Barbara on the site of the current airport and University of California, Santa Barbara, campus.

 After the war, Goleta Valley residents supported the construction of Lake Cachuma, which provided water, enabling a housing boom and the establishment of research and aerospace firms in the area.
-In 1954, the University of California, Santa Barbara moved to part of the former Marine base.
-Along with the boom in aerospace, the character changed from rural-agricultural to high-tech.
+In 1954, the University of California, Santa Barbara, moved to part of the former Marine base.
+Along with the boom in aerospace, the character changed from rural-agricultural to high tech.
 Goleta remains a center for high-tech firms, and a bedroom community for neighboring Santa Barbara.

 Incorporation

 Goleta was incorporated as a city in 2002 after several unsuccessful attempts.
-A significant urbanized area remains unincorporated between the cities of Goleta and Santa Barbara, largely consisting of the area which polled against incorporation prior to the 2002 election (this area was excluded from the city boundaries to facilitate approval of incorporation).
-There has been some discussion of annexation of this area (sometimes dubbed "Noleta") by the city of Santa Barbara.
+A significant urbanized area remains unincorporated between the cities of Goleta and Santa Barbara, largely consisting of the area that polled against incorporation prior to the 2002 election (this area was excluded from the city boundaries to facilitate approval of incorporation).
+Some discussion of annexation of this area (sometimes dubbed "Noleta") by the city of Santa Barbara had arisen.

 In addition, the student community of Isla Vista directly to the south was excluded from the new city of Goleta.
 Whether or not to include Isla Vista was a subject of debate during incorporation planning, including Goleta residents concerned about impacts on tax revenue and the voting patterns of students.
 A Local Agency Formation Commission report supported excluding Isla Vista because of differences in "community identity", but considered both including and excluding Isla Vista to be viable choices.

 Postal shooting

-On January 30, 2006, Jennifer San Marco shot and killed seven people, including six postal workers, before committing suicide at the postal processing facility where she had been previously employed.
-The dead included Charlotte Colton, 44, Beverly Graham, 54, Ze Fairchild, 37, Maleka Higgins, 28, Nicola Grant, 42, Guadalupe Swartz, 52, and Dexter Shannon, 57.
+On January 30, 2006, Jennifer San Marco shot and killed six postal workers, before fatally shooting herself at the postal processing facility where she had previously been employed.
 This incident is believed to be the deadliest workplace shooting ever carried out in the United States by a woman.